The Screaming Tribesmen: History

 The Screaming Tribesmen were formed in Brisbane in 1981 by mainstay Mick Medew on lead vocals and lead guitar, (ex-31st), with John Hartley on bass guitar and Murray Shepherd on drums (both ex-the Fun Things).
 They had met when their bands performed on the same bill at local venues.
-The Screaming Tribesmen developed "a grassroots following" and their early material included the 31st's tracks, "Igloo" and "A Stand Alone", which had been co-written by Medew and Peno.
+The Screaming Tribesmen developed "a grassroots following" and their early material included the 31st's tracks, "Igloo" and "A Stand Alone", which had been co-written by Medew and Ron Peno.

 Peno explained writing his lyrics, "['Igloo'] actually came from me reading Franz Kafka's Metamorphosis.
 It was me talking about an igloo being all white and positive, the Shoeshine Boys being negative...
 I dunno, one of those silly things I was going through when I was very young."
 Peno felt the early line-up of the Screaming Tribesmen, "didn't work out", and left in 1981 to join another local group, the End.

 The Screaming Tribesmen's debut four-track extended play, Screaming Tribesman, appeared on EMI's Custom Records label in early 1982.
 Steve Gardner of Divine Rites described how its, "production has a rough and ready punk style and the songs vary from the 60's R&B of 'Turn on Your Love Light' to the fairly straight punk of 'Trans 43'.
 It was followed by a second four-track EP, I Don't Wanna Know, in 1983.
 Their first two singles, "Igloo" (October 1983) and "A Stand Alone" (November 1984) were produced by Chris Masuak via Citadel Records.
 By the end of 1983 Medew had relocated the band to Sydney, with Hartley and Shepherd returning to Brisbane early in the following year.

 Medew formed a new line-up in July 1984 with Masuak (ex-Radio Birdman, the Hitmen) on guitar, piano and backing vocals; Mark Kingsmill on drums and Tony Robertson (both ex-the Hitmen, New Christs) on bass guitar.
 Kingsmill left to join Hoodoo Gurus a month later, Chris Welch played a few shows & left to join Died Pretty replaced by Michael Charles on drums, and Robertson left on the same day as Chris Welch was replaced by Bob Wackley on bass guitar (a.k.a.
 Bob Hood, ex-Razar, Grooveyard) in November.
 In September 1985 they issued their next four-track EP, Date with a Vampyre, also produced by Masuak.
 Gardner observed, "[the] title track of this record features a crunching riff that hooks hard over the top of a stuttering drumbeat and is one of the great songs of the mid 80s.
 The other 3 tracks aren't quite as strong, but the overall effect is good enough to make this record one of the indisposable classics of the period."
 Warwick Fraser (ex-Feather, Hoi Polloi) replaced Charles in 1986 on drums.